Ways to help protect against cancer

 To learn about HPV and the benefits of HPV immunisation, watch this HPV prevention video.

-Yarn with your doctor, nurse or Aboriginal and/or Torres Strait Islander health worker about how to get the HPV immunisation or visit the National Immunisation Program.
+Yarn with your doctor, nurse, Aboriginal and/or Torres Strait Islander health worker, or local pharmacist, about how to get the HPV immunisation or visit the National Immunisation Program.

 Find out more about immunisation